Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 There was an awkward silence, which he allowed to stretch out to the point of aching discomfort, before grunting and answering his own question.
 “He asked: *‘what must we do?’* Specifically, he was asking what humanity must do to earn the trust and respect of the Interspecies Dominion.
 That was an act of abject prostration by a proud and powerful man...
 And this chamber repaid his humility with murder.
 If you should now have an answer to that question, I shall not be taking it today: We are no longer interested.”

 “Ambassador,” the Domain’s delegate stepped forward.
-“Your predecessor’s murder was an act of sabotage by agents opposed to the process of galactic peace---this Hierarchy that your government and the Clans of Gao have inescapably uncovered.
+“Your predecessor’s murder was an act of sabotage by agents opposed to the process of galactic peace - this Hierarchy that your government and the Clans of Gao have inescapably uncovered.
 I’m sure my fellows will join me in deploring what happened to Ambassador Hussein, but surely you cannot blame us for the actions of an infiltrator?”

 “Maybe we cannot,” Knight conceded, “but what about the Fall of Gao?
 Were Hierarchy saboteurs responsible for the way this council stood back and *watched?* Is their infiltration of this chamber that total?”